zslava/wyck/docs/README.md

 mtrlchart-vignette.pdf  is a R package help for mtrlchart.

+WyckoffSchematicsMarketTiming.pdf   an article with a resume of Wyckoff methodology

 cs-download_flow.pdf  , wyckoff_analyse.pdf , trade-analyse.pdf are helpers to operate the project's functionalities in: downloading market data,  do chart analysis, operate a trading portfolio simulator.